We recommend the following minimum specifications for accessing Power Homeschool courses.

 - Enter the verification code you are sent and submit it.

 - Upon completing all of these steps, your new PIN has been set and you will be signed into the Parent Interface.

-This problem may occur if the latest version of the Power Homeschool app is not on your device.
+This problem may occur if the latest version of the Acellus app is not on your device.
 Please download and install the app

 Soft tokens only work on the device they were created on.
 A new soft-token must be created on each device you’d like to sign in on.
 A message will appear when you attempt to log in on a device that does not currently have a soft-token set up on it.
 Select the option to create a new soft token and proceed using the same email address you used to subscribe to Power Homeschool.